1. Overview

 The same principles and practices that we use to facilitate creative growth and healing in ourselves, each other, and with children and babies can be applied rather easily to 'larger bodies' such as our Earth.

-What we have learned from focusing and meditation speaks to the possible value of such an approach.
+What we have learned from Focusing and meditation speaks to the possible value of such an approach.
 These practices can help us to feel the truth of these relationships between our attention, listening space, and connection with others on an interpersonal and interpersonal scale.

 These approaches are very powerful and gentle ways to help our planet move towards wholeness without getting lost in complicated details.